-Effective decision making happens when the decision-maker has all the necessary information and has taken into account all the likely impacts of their decisions — this enables robust and well-informed choices.
 Most New Zealanders are affected by PHARMAC’s funding decisions, so it’s important that we understand your views when we are making choices.

 What do we consult on?

-Activities we consult on can include:
+Questions we consult on can include:

 - Whether to fund a new medicine